 - Bake the biscuits for the number of minutes indicated on the can, until the bottoms of the biscuits are golden and the tops are lightly browned.
 Set the baking pan on a baking rack to cool.

 - Take the mixing bowl and beaters out of the freezer.
-Put the heavy cream and yogurt in the chilled bowl and beat until soft peaks form.
-Add maple syrup to taste, and vanilla extract, and combine.
-(You don’t have to worry about overbeating this whipped cream).1½ cups heavy whipping cream, ¾ cup plain yogurt, 3 tablespoons maple syrup, 1 teaspoon pure vanilla extract
+Place the heavy cream and yogurt in the chilled bowl, and beat until soft peaks form.1½ cups heavy whipping cream, ¾ cup plain yogurt

 Notes